 We will continuously improve our teaching and learning standards and practices to ensure that our provisions provide outstanding learning environments for our children.

-Our centralised services will continue to grow and develop to enable us to ensure best value for all procurement in the interest of public spending.
+Our centralised services will continue to develop, rationalising processes and leveraging economies of scale to enable us to ensure best value for all procurement in the interest of public spending.

 Auditor

 In so far as the Trustees are aware: